juliussin/juliussin.github.io/iot.md

 ## Hexapod Robot with Control over Internet

-> Hexapod is a 6 legged robot that could walk with a combination of its leg movements.
+> Six legged robot that could walk with a combination of its leg movements.

 <img src="/images/hexapod.jpg" alt="Hexapod Robot" width="400">